What should I write?

-- Framing the message overall in a partisan fashion
+- Framing the message overall in a partisan or one-sided fashion

-- Assuming that the recipient agrees with them on issues or policy
+- Assuming that the recipient agrees with you on issues or policy

 It’s fine to mention specific issues, just be careful not to assume the recipient agrees with your policy preferences.

 TIP: Nonpartisan messages have been shown to be most effective for letters encouraging voting, and we strongly recommend against mentioning specific policies (e.g. Medicare for All), current news (e.g. COVID-19), or voting methods (e.g. Vote by Mail) because something may change between the time you write your letters and the election.
 General topics that most people would agree with, like quality healthcare, good schools, and clean air and water, are fine to mention.